codelv/enaml-web/README.md

 ### Features ###

 1. Automatic form generation and population based on an Atom object similar to the django admin.
+2. Inherently secure.
+Inputs, attributes, and tags are built into an xml DOM and thus always escaped.
+3. Python removes the need for closing tags so you never forget them.
-2. Potentially 5-10x speedup's vs other template engines (django templates, etc.)
+4. Potentially 5-10x speedup's vs other template engines (django templates, etc.)
-3. Easily build extendable and reusable model based web components by linking a css framework like Bootstrap, Materialize, etc..
+5. Easily build extendable and reusable model based web components by linking a css framework like Bootstrap, Materialize, etc..
-4. Web components are rendered server side which translates to fast client side rendering
+6. Web components are rendered server side which translates to fast client side rendering
-5. SEO friendly, everything is loaded like HTTP 1.0.
+7. SEO friendly, everything is loaded like HTTP 1.0.
-6. Use whatever JS you like
+8. Use whatever JS you like
-7. Client server data binding using websockets (optional)
+9. Client server data binding using websockets (optional)
-8. Render markdown (with code highlighting) with python-markdown
+10. Render markdown (with code highlighting) with python-markdown
-9. Code highlighting with pygments
+11. Code highlighting with pygments
-10. Auto reloading when you make a change in dev mode (like django's)
+12. Auto reloading when you make a change in dev mode (like django's)

 Binding: